Skip to main content

 It means that, in your story, you write clearly on how one event leads to the next, and to the next.

 One example is Why Do Small Things?
-(By Jasmine Wang).
+(Included in Easy-to-Read Chinese Short Stories, Book 2 and written by Jasmine Wang).

 This story starts with an elder lady who got some help with her bag.
 This leads to the next event that she gave some delicious snack to a worker.
 This leads to the next event that the worker witnessed a beautiful sunset.
 The story went on and ended with a happy family dinner.